amorgun/blender_dow/docs/faq.md

 Visit the [**Releases page**](https://github.com/amorgun/blender_dow/releases/) for the latest stable and dev versions.

 ## Can you model/texture/animate a unit for me?
-No. In fact, I'm quite bad at the actual modelling part so I'm making tools for the people who are good at it.
+No. In fact, I'm quite bad at the actual modeling part, so I'm making tools for the people who are good at it.
 But if you have a finished model in Blender chances are I can give you some pointers on how to put it into DoW.

 ## Where can I find the addon tools?